 The Writ of Ownership:.

-In addition to getting a judgement of eviction comes the issuance of a Writ of Possession (writ).
-A writ is a document that orders the Constable to force out the tenant and anybody else that has occupancy of the rental.
-The writ also consists of added info that will aid the Constable in executing the writ, such as the name and address and phone number of the property manager, the proprietor’s attorney, and the defendant/tenant.
+In addition to getting a judgment of eviction comes the issuance of a Writ of Possession (writ).
+A writ is a document that orders the Constable to force out the tenant and anybody else that has an occupancy of the rental.
+The writ also consists of added info that will aid the Constable in executing the writ, such as the name and address, and phone number of the property manager, the proprietor’s attorney, and the defendant/tenant.

 In Harris County, only the Constable can legitimately execute the writ.
 Before the Constable will do this nevertheless the property manager should work with individuals to move the belonging out of the house, a minimum of 3 males.
 The landlord has to have the movers at the house when the constable arrives.

-When the property manager has actually engaged the services of a moving business the proprietor will need to meet the Constable at your house along the following products:.
+When the property manager has actually engaged the services of a moving business the proprietor will need to meet the Constable at your house along with the following products: